Get started with SQL database auditing

 From the SSMS menu, select File > Open > Merge Audit Files.

 The Add Audit Files dialog box opens.
-Select one of the Add options to choose whether to merge audit files from a local disk or import them from Azure Storage (you will be required to provide your Azure Storage details and account key).
+Select one of the Add options to choose whether to merge audit files from a local disk or import them from Azure Storage.
+You are required to provide your Azure Storage details and account key.